 The timing of revenue recognition may differ from the timing of invoicing to customers.
 We record a receivable when revenue is recognized upon invoicing and payment will become due solely due to the passage of time.
 We record a contract asset when revenue is recognized prior to invoicing or payment is contingent upon transfer of control of another separate performance obligation.
 We record unearned revenue when revenue is recognized subsequent to cash collection.
-Unearned revenue that will be recognized during the succeeding 12-month period is recorded as current, and the remaining unearned revenue is recorded as non-current.
-Contract assets that will be billed to the customer during the succeeding 12-month period are recorded as current and the remaining contract assets are recorded as non-current.
+Unearned revenue that will be recognized during the succeeding 12-month period is recorded as current, and the remaining unearned revenue is recorded as current and the remaining contract assets are recorded as non-current.